-Beyond the complications that can produce HIV on the body and blood parameters, such as the blood cholesterol levels, there are other reasons why a relationship between the increase of cholesterol with HIV, that must be taken into account.
+Beyond the complications that can produce HIV on the body and blood parameters, such as the blood cholesterol levels beyond the healthy numbers, there are other reasons why a relationship between the increase of cholesterol with HIV, that must be taken into account.
 Thanks to medicines and science, today HIV is a controlled disease that has become chronic, reducing the mortality rate.
 But these same drugs can cause certain side effects such as increased cholesterol.

 According to certain scientific research, the effects of these drugs for the treatment of HIV are similar to the effect known as metabolic syndrome, a syndrome in which a number of parameters, such as cholesterol, triglycerides, and glucose are altered and augmented.